-779 Stevens Rd, Rockwall, TX 75032, USA | 32°49'47.19"N 96°24'57.85"W
+- Location | 779 Stevens Rd, Rockwall, TX 75032, USA

-Google Maps | Satellite Imagery Date 042716
+- Google Maps | 112718

-The 060886 issue of the Longview Morning Journal included this interesting article that included the first photos I have come across of the this Futuro during the time it served as a snow cone store in Marshall, TX
+The 060886 issue of the Longview Morning Journal included an interesting article that included the first photos we have come across of the this Futuro during the time it served as a snow cone store in Marshall, TX

 The article tells us that in 1986 Marshall native Michael Thompson, who had for some years worked in the Austin/San Antonio area, decided to return to Marshall and open his own business.
 After discussions with family and friends he decided he would open a snow cone stand and when he saw a Futuro, owned by Ed Hoffman, he knew he had found the structure he wanted as the "draw" for his business which he christened "Cosmic Cones".

 According to the article before Hoffman brought the Futuro to Marshall it had been displayed at the 1976 Minnesota State Fair and Hoffman also believed it had once served as a "bunny hutch" at a Playboy Club.
 The September 1970 issue of Playboy Magazine included an article on the Futuro titled "Portable Playhouse

 The use of the Futuro for the business was clearly a centerpiece of marketing "Cosmic Cones" but apparently other marketing efforts around the "ufo" theme were also added including helium balloons being handed out to customers by folks in Martian costumes, ordering green themed t-shirts and "space age antenna" headgear and radio ad campaigns inviting customers to come and enjoy "a frozen encounter of the best kind" from "one of the friendly Martians that serve you at the green spaceship".